 Pressure Distribution in a Liquid

-The section contains questions on buoyancy, metacenter and metacentric height, manometer, equilibrium conditions and atmospheric pressure and barometer.
+The section contains questions on buoyancy, metacenter and metacentric height, manometer and equilibrium conditions of submerged bodies.

 Metacentre and Metacentric Height